 Chairman of the Council

-The Chairman for 2022/23 is Councillor Ian Devonshire, the member for Much Hadham.
-His chosen charity for the year is the Stroke Association.
+The Chairman for 2023/24 is Councillor Martin Butcher, the member for Ware St Mary's.
+His chosen charities for the year are CPRE Herts and Community Alliance.

 Would you like to invite our Chairman to attend your event?